-Distant Arkansas provided only one regiment to the Army of Northern Virginia at the Battle of Gettysburg.
-It totaled about 480 men and lost 41 killed, 101 wounded, and 40 missing, or over one third of the men engaged.
-It was the smallest state contingent and the smallest number of casualties for any Confederate state, but Arkansas ranked fourth of the twelve Confederate states in the percentage loss of men in the Battle of Gettysburg (see the States at Gettysburg).
+Arkansas was far away from the eastern battlefields.
+It provided only one regiment to the Army of Northern Virginia at the Battle of Gettysburg.
+The Third Arkansas Infantry numbered about 480 men at the battle.
+They lost 41 killed, 101 wounded, and 40 missing, over one third of the men engaged.
+It was the smallest state contingent and the smallest number of casualties for any Confederate state.
+But Arkansas ranked fourth of the twelve Confederate states in the percentage loss of men in the Battle of Gettysburg (see the States at Gettysburg).

 The grateful people of the State of Arkansas erect this

 memorial as an expression of their pride in the officers and

 men of the Third Arkansas Infantry Confederate States